 Gently pull your cotton to gather up the stitches into a little puff.

 Flatten the puff and then shape the yo yo with your fingers, helping the ‘pleats’ to be evenly spaced.
+Ensure the knot is hidden in the pleats.
 When you’re happy with the shape, use a few extra stitches to secure your yo yo.

 (Thanks to MiaMia Photography for the gorgeous baby guinea pig photos!)

-And thanks for being here for another Molly and Mama tutorial.
+Thanks for being here for another Molly and Mama tutorial.
 You can find more projects for beginners HERE.
-Sign up via email or Bloglovin’ so you don’t miss a thing!
+Sign up via email so you don’t miss a thing!
 Use the tabs in the right side bar.
-Keep up to date with my sewing and project ideas by visiting PINTEREST.
-And feel free to share your creations on the Molly and Mama Facebook Page.

 What projects will you be making with yo yo’s?
 Happy stitching, Lauren x